 8. What do you do to close the sale?

-Because my clientele are all repeat clients or their referrals, if the trip doesn’t happen, its usually because of something out of my control.
+Because my clientele is all repeat clients or their referrals, if the trip doesn’t happen, it’s usually because of something out of my control.
 My repeat clients have generally already decided on the trip by the time we talk.

 For new referral clients, the first time we talk, we discuss in detail what they want.
 I like that first discussion to be face-to-face, and so it usually either begins there or ends there.
 I tell them, “Think about it and let me know if you’d like to work together and collaborate on this trip.”
 I don’t want them to feel pressured to book with me.
 I would say 95% of the time, they say they do want to work with me.

 If anything, people don’t want to work with me because I charge a planning fee, and that’s fine with me.
 I explain in our initial meeting how I work.
 The benefits they received from my relationship with vendors.
 How I get paid — it’s very important that they understand how I get paid.
 If you are open and forthcoming with explaining how all that works, why you charge fees, and how you get commissions, that builds trust from the beginning and they are more inclined to be willing to step into the relationship at that point.
 I explain that I pretty much charge a flat fee and that fee doesn’t get applied to the trip.
 I tell them that commission payments from vendors are random – some things pay, some things don’t, and I don’t want to just have to book things that pay me a commission.
 I want to have the freedom to book things that will be the best for my clients, so my fee helps me be open to a larger variety of choices.

 The other thing I ask new clients, who are wondering why they should use a travel advisor or book a trip through me, is “Why would you WANT to spend hours on the internet doing your own research?
 Why WOULDN’T you want someone who’s been to Paris ten times to help you sort all the options and find the perfect fit for you?”